-Private Consumption Outlook

-Improving relations with the West, as well as Rouhani's pledge for macroeconomic reform, will contribute to an acceleration in consumer spending over the coming quarters.
-However, private consumption growth will only be gradual; we expect expansion of 4.0% and 5.0% in 2014 and 2015 respectively.
-For one, we project consumer price index (CPI) inflation in Iran to average 25.0% in FY2014/15 (fiscal year running from March 21 2014 to March 20 2015) and 19.0% in FY2015/16, compared with 35.6% in FY2013/14.
-Despite the relative improvement, the inflationary environment will remain unfavourable to a rapid expansion of consumer spending, particularly as the government seeks to improve its fragile fiscal position by cutting energy and potentially food subsidies (see 'Inflationary Environment Improving In 2014 and 2015', June 25).
-Moreover, nuclear talks will fail to produce a breakthrough over the coming quarters, a factor that will somewhat temper confidence in the economy in H214 and 2015.
+Private Consumption Outlook: Consumer spending will remain modest over the coming quarters, and we expect expansion of 3.5% and 4.0% in 2014 and 2015 respectively.
+The inflationary environment will improve, but persistently elevated price pressures will continue to hit purchasing power.
+We project consumer price index (CPI) inflation to average 23.0% in FY2014/15 (fiscal year running from March 21 2014 to March 20 2015) and 21.0% in FY2015/16, compared with 35.6% in FY2013/14.
+Moreover, the government will be unable to increase current spending significantly in 2015, as it seeks to improve its fragile fiscal position by cutting subsidies and limiting previously universal cash subsidies to only low-income families (see 'Inflationary Environment Improving In 2015', September 18).
+The failure to reach a breakthrough in nuclear talks will also somewhat temper confidence in the economy among domestic and international investors.